IntersectMBO/cardano-db-sync/doc/configuration.md

 - `epoch_stake` table is left empty
 - `ada_pots` table is left empty
 - `epoch_param` table is left empty
+- `tx.deposit` is left null (too expensive to calculate without the ledger)

 Warning: Running db-sync with this flag and then restarting it without the flag will cause crashes and should be avoided.